dakaitbakait/markdown-cv/index.md

   * Managed a team of 4 people to designed and build the tech product.
   * Managed a call center of 10 people and a sales team of 4 people to register over 5000 unique properties with our portal.
+  * Managed a team to design the website
+  * Managed a team to build website content
+  * Created and executed seo stratergy to drive traffic to website on a very limited budget

 `2010-2012`
 __Analytics Manager__, Fullerton Securities & Wealth Advisors